eisental/RedstoneChips/circuitdocs/Terminal.md

 * `ascii` (default) - Sends one character's ascii value over the data outputs, triggers the clock output and then moves to the next character.
 * `num` - Reads the whole line as an integer number, sends the integer over the data outputs and then triggers the clock output.

+The chip can be built with an optional clear input pin.
+When the clear pin is triggered any data left on the chip's outputs is set to off.

 This circuit can be directly connected to a [print](Print.html) circuit.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/terminal.java)